2019 Cloud Computing Predictions

 Here, then, my list of Dialogflow pros and cons for you.

-If you’re starting now with Dialogflow and this post has piqued your interest, I highly recommend you starting with the “prebuild agents”.
+If you’re just starting with Dialogflow and this post has piqued your interest, I highly recommend you starting with the “prebuild agents.”
 These are customizable agents specialized in different areas of knowledge that you can simply import into your chatbot.
 Then you can set up a webhook as described in this post and get the agent responding.
 All the intents and even entities of the agent are editable and ready to use.
 Feel free to add more functionalities directly from the Google Cloud Platform or enhance your algorithms with NLP.

 Google Cloud Next ’19 was the flagship Google Cloud Platform developers conference, held in San Francisco’s Moscone Center.
 I was lucky enough to attend it with Cloud Academy, and got the chance to check out tons of breakout sessions and get great insight firsthand.
 Next ’19 was my...